kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/grid.md

 The texts of the filter operators displayed for columns bound to string fields.

-> **Important:** Omitting an operator will exclude it from the dropdown list with the available operators.
+> Omitting an operator will exclude it from the dropdown list with the available operators.

 #### Example - set string operators
     <div id="grid"></div>